ThatNerdSquared/dotfiles/readme.md

 <summary>Why iTerm2 instead of the default macOS Terminal?</summary>

 - hotkey window feature allows you to summon a terminal window anywhere
 - `cmd-opt-a` to receive a notification when a command finishes running (this is a lifesaver when doing big package updates, cloning giant repos, etc)
-- advanced paste feature to quickly edit commands before running them
+- advanced paste feature to quickly edit pasted commands before running them
 - shell integration (view images in the terminal!)
 - split view (ever wanted to run your frontend and backend in dev and see both processes at once?)